Get A Strong and Thorough Defense to Allegations Of Immigration Fraud

-Using a false name, birth date, marital status to obtain a visa, an extension or change of status or adjustment of status.
+- Using a false name, birth date or marital status to get a visa, an extension, or a change of status or adjustment of status

-Falsification of employment, qualifications, or income supporting a H1-B visa.
+- Falsification of employment, qualifications or income supporting an H1-B visa

 Benefit application fraud occurs when an individual unlawfully obtains another benefit under the immigration laws.
-The single-most common type of benefit fraud is marriage fraud, which accounts for half of all immigration fraud cases.
-Marriage fraud happens when a foreign national and/or illegal immigrant uses short-term or fraudulent marriages to gain U.S. green cards and citizenship.
+The most common type of benefit fraud charge is marriage fraud, which accounts for half of all immigration fraud cases.
+Marriage fraud happens when a foreign national or illegal immigrant uses a short-term or fraudulent marriage to gain U.S. green cards and citizenship.